One Voice (girl group): 2003-05: Luvin' You and disbandment

 The girls took a little break off to live life.
 They signed with another independent label, Straight Hits Entertainment.
 Before the release of their third album, they released a self-titled EP giving fans a sneak peek of their upcoming album.
 Their third album, Luvin' You, was eventually released on January 27, 2004.
 It became their most successful album to date, selling 150,000 copies worldwide.

 Despite being their most successful album, no singles have been released from the album.
 The group would split in 2005.

 2009–present: Reunion

 In summer 2009, after a five-year hiatus, One Voice decided to make their return into the music industry.
 They went back into the studio to record new music and began performing at various events.
 The group also announced the return of original member, Aimee Castillo.
 One Vo1ce appeared at the 15th Annual Filipino-American (Fil-Am) Friendship Celebration at the Serramonte Shopping Center, Daly City, CA on September 20, 2009.
 It was there where they revealed their new single, "Time To Live Your Life".

 Aimee and Melissa would later leave the group and they would remain a trio.
-The group announced that they would release new material and have released a new single called “Passion,” on July 11, 2019.
-Per their Facebook page and other social media accounts, the group has stated that they will release their 4th album in the foreseeable future.
+The group announced that they would release new material and released a new single called "Passion", on July 11, 2019.
+On July 23, 2021, the trio would release their 4th studio album ISO, which contained the singles "What If", "Friendster", "Joy & Disgust", "Astro 101", and "Trapeze".